nikkilocke/CodeFirstWebFramework/Documentation.md

 |Email|Email used as from address when sending emails|root@localhost|
 |SessionExpiryMinutes|Number of minutes of inactivity before discarding session data|30|

 The web server can actually handle requests for more than 1 web app.
 Each web app must be in its own C# Namespace.
-The server distinguishes which web app/Namespace to call from the server part of the Url.
+The server distinguishes which web app/Namespace to call from the server part of the Url (including the port).
 To enable this, add an entry for each app to the `Servers` array in the config file.
 Each Servers entry can have the following variables:

 |Variable|Description|
 |-----------|---------------|